MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

     # ℹ 535 more rows

-Now, we can generate a line plot for the 50 states from 1980 to 2020, graphing percent Democratic on the y-axis and year on the x-axis.
+Now, we can generate a line plot for the 50 states from 1980 to 2020, showing the percentage of Democratic vote on the y-axis and year on the x-axis.
 To bring more insight, we will emphasize the 5 states with the highest variation, using standard deviation.

 A bit of setup is necessary first.